-Migraine meditation mantras provide you with a technique to reduce the severity and duration of your migraines.
+Migraine meditation mantras provide you with a technique to help reduce the severity and duration of your migraines.
+Science backs this up.

 The repetition is said to calm the autonomic nervous system and induce sleep so we can better cope with and endure our attacks.